varnish/Varnish-Book/varnish_book.rst

    ..
 Open Source / Free Software:

    Varnish Cache is an open source project, and free software.
    The development process is public and everyone can submit patches, or just take a peek at the code if there is some uncertainty as to how Varnish Cache works.
    There is a community of volunteers who help each other and newcomers.
    The BSD-like license used by Varnish Cache does not place significant restriction on re-use of the code, which makes it possible to integrate Varnish Cache in virtually any solution.

    Varnish Cache is developed and tested on GNU/Linux and FreeBSD.
    The code-base is kept as self-contained as possible to avoid introducing out-side bugs and unneeded complexity.
    As a consequence of this, Varnish uses very few external libraries.

+   At the moment of writting this book, Varnish Cache 4 is supporting the following Linux distributions:

+   - Debian Linux 7 (wheezy)
+   - Debian Linux 8 (jessie)
+   - Ubuntu Linux 12.04 (precise)
+   - Ubuntu Linux 14.04 (trusty)
+   - RedHat Enterprise Linux 6
+   - FreeBSD 9
+   - FreeBSD 10

    ..
 Varnish Software: